robmarkcole/tensorflow-lite-rest-server/README.md

 I am developing on a pi4 using VScode remote over SSH from my Mac.
 Install the dev requirements: `$ pip3 install -r requirements-dev.txt`.
 Sort requirements with `$ /home/pi/.local/bin/isort tflite-server.py`.
 Unfortunately appears black is not supported on pi4 yet.

 ## Jupyterlab
-I have installed jupyterlab on the pi to assist with prototyping.
+I have installed jupyterlab on the pi to assist with prototyping - note you can use vscode to connect to jupyter on the pi but I have found that very slow so I just connect to the standard jupyterlab interface using the ssh approach below.
 * `$ pip3 install jupyterlab `
 * [Connect from remote machine via SSH port forwarding](https://www.blopig.com/blog/2018/03/running-jupyter-notebook-on-a-remote-server-via-ssh/) -> first run  `jupyter notebook --generate-config` then set default password using `jupyter notebook password`.
 Can then run notebook or lab (`jupyter lab --port=9000 --no-browser &`) and connect with ssh: `ssh -N -f -L 9000:localhost:9000 pi@ip` and visit `http://localhost:9000`